jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 No. We need minerals.
 We can stop.
 Here is some water.
 Use your trunk.
 Take up water.
 Spray on back.
 Just like that.
 This will help.

 Oldest Daughter is playing with wood stick.
 I pick up wood log.
 Kids come to play.
-They can not pick up sticks.
+They cannot pick up sticks.
 I teach them.
 We play together with sticks.
 The family learns.
 My legs are tight.

 I smell something different.
 I walk.
 I see bones.
 Old bones.
 These are new bones.
 I lift my trunk.
 I smell.
 The smell is different.